itzwahab-86/dev/README.md

-# dev
+# Developer
-my journey from beginner to pro
+My journey from beginner to Developer